 This web page shows only a small excerpt of our Killox research.
-Another 171 words (12 lines of text) are included under the topic Early Killox History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Killox History in all our PDF Extended History products and printed products wherever possible.

 Killox Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Killox have been found, including Killick, Killwick, Killik, Killicke and others.

 Early Notables of the Killox family (pre 1700)

 More information is included under the topic Early Killox Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Killox family